mohama56/React-Nodejs/meeting-api-documentation.md

     }
 }
 ```
-This approach ensures the application continues to function even if dependencies are not in expected locations.
+This approach ensures the application continues to function even if dependencies are not in the expected locations.

 #### Efficient MongoDB Queries
 The implementation uses MongoDB's aggregation pipeline for optimal performance: